-The e-commerce movement isn’t something that businesses can afford to ignore.
+These days, it seems like every B2B organization out there has a website where customers can order online — and for good reason.Digital transformation isn’t something that businesses can afford to ignore.
 Of course, hopping on the digital transformation bandwagon isn’t as simple as getting a website and putting up a few products.
 It’s about changing the way you attract and sell to customers, and a lot of times that can seem a little daunting.
-That’s why we’ve complied six basic questions and answers on for anyone considering starting their journey of digital transformation.
+That’s why we’ve compiled 6 basic questions and answers for anyone considering starting their journey with B2B e-commerce and digital transformation.

 1. What’s an ERP?

-2. What Are the Advantages of B2B E-Commerce?
+2. What are the advantages of B2B e-commerce?

 Going digital means happier clients, for one.
 Web stores are easy and convenient, and they mean your customers never have to worry about pesky details like closing hours or limited products in store.